spacecolonyone/MarsCityState/README.md

 A single drone is configured to perform one or more of the following tasks:

  * Collect soil - The drone will be able to dig into the Mars surface, extract small chunks of soil and store them in an in-built container.
-The drone will operate like an ant, rather than like a bulldozer, meaning that it will be equipped with small rippers - claw-like devices - and will be able to dig soil in small chunks to collect a target amount of soil rather than collect a large quantity of soil at once
+The drone will operate like an ant, rather than like a bulldozer, meaning that it will be equipped with small rippers - claw-like devices - and will be able to dig soil in small chunks to collect a desired amount of soil rather than collect a large quantity of soil at once

  * Ram soil into a brick - The drone will be then able to press the collected soil in its in-built container into a brick.
 It will be equipped with the mechanism needed to mix the soil with necessary additives and exercise the necessary pressure.

  * Move a brick of rammed soil - The drone will be able to move a brick - either a brick it produced or a brick it collected - to the destination pointed by the control center.
 It will be equipped with communication device to connect to the control center.
-It will also be equipped with six or eight legs to be able to move itself - together with the brick it carries - on the surface of Mars as well as climb on lain bricks.
-When it needs to climb on top of a tall structure, for example to lay a new brick or to collect a previously lain brick - it will swarm with other drones to first build a ramp of bricks to make path to the target position.
+It will also be equipped with six or eight legs to be able to move itself (together with the brick it carries) on the surface of Mars as well as climb on lain bricks.
+When it needs to climb on top of a tall structure, for example to lay a new brick or to collect a previously lain brick, it will swarm with other drones to first build a ramp of bricks to make path to the target position.

- * Move a module (together with other drones) - The drone will be able to also move larger objects - obstacles, debris, and very importantly the modules we will describe later.
+ * Move a module (together with other drones) - The drone will be able to also move larger objects - obstacles, debris, other drones, and very importantly the modules we will describe later.
 Because those objects may be larger than a single drone, the control center will co-ordinate a few drones to work together and move the object as a group.

 In addition, the drone will be able to perform supporting tasks, such as going to a re-charging or a cleaning station.